frumbert/moodle-mod_questionnaire/README.md

 ## Flow Control

 * You can bypass the submission screen altogether.
 Ending a survey will then either redirect to the Feedback page (if set) OR to the course home.
+* When your users get stuck on that submission error screen because they refreshed at the wrong time, offer them a way out (button).

 ## Question Types